The Student Union replaces the University Center, which was built in 1952 and then expanded and remodeled in 1967.

 Phase two is underway.
 When completed, it will include a large auditorium/performance venue, a large ballroom for events and banquets, additional dining areas, a student recreation area, the Vol Card office, UT Federal Credit Union, lounges, and additional program, conference, and meeting space.
 It also will extend the building’s footprint westward toward Volunteer Boulevard.

-The new Student Union, which will be at least 50 percent larger than the current University Center, should be completed in 2018.
+The new Student Union, which will be at least 50 percent larger than the current University Center, should be completed in spring 2019.

 - University Center’s “Money Wall” outdoor ATMs close.